Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Presentation Layer
 Duration: 6

-During this step we will incrementally process the data that was loaded, and re-organizing the data for consumption utilizing the identified impacted partitions.
+In this step we will incrementally process the data that was loaded in the previous section, and re-organizing the data for consumption from the Presentation layer, utilizing the identified impacted partitions.

 ![img](assets/presentation_incremental_process.png)
 >aside positive
 >
->In this diagram illustrates the steps for incremental processing for the presentation layer of the DCDF data architecture.
+>In this diagram illustrates the steps for incremental processing for the Presentation layer of the DCDF data architecture.
 >
 > - Order_line_fact is a purpose built solution for consumption and analytics.
 > - Dimensional model as an example to provide a solution around the orders lines and consumption at that atomic level of data.